 Carrier oil extraction uses other plant oils to extract the CBD, this can yield a healthy and easily digested product, however, it has a very short shelf life.
 It is therefore essential to keep it in the refrigerator and know exactly when it was produced.

 It is also essential to buy full spectrum oil and not a CBD isolate.
 Isolates are much less effective even though they tend to have a much higher CBD content.

-CBD needs other cannabinoids in order to optimize its bioavailability, and be easily absorbed and used by the body.
+That is because CBD needs other cannabinoids in order to optimise its bioavailability, and be easily absorbed and used by the body.